pupbrained/draconis/README.md

 - Update checking and package counting will take a long time, and slow down the program by quite a bit.
 This cannot be avoided because of the fact that these checks require external system commands.
 Only use these options if you don't mind losing a second or two of time every time you run the program.
   - NixOS does not support package update counting.

+## Installation
+- There are two options for installing draconis:
+  - Run the command `cargo install draconis`.
+  - Get the binary from the releases and move it into a folder in your PATH.

 ## How to use

 - Grab the latest release binary and config files from the releases page